pzq123456/LSGI524A/assiment2/24037665g_PanZhiQing.md

 The top performer is taxi 4816, which has 22743 trips.
 The last performer is taxi 13432, which has only 1 trip.

+From the distribution of the number of trips per taxi, we can find that the number of trips per taxi is mainly distributed between 8000 and 14000.

 The distribution of the number of trips per taxi is as follows:

 |name|count|